ajayvohra2005/gpt2-fsdp/README.md

 ### Debug in Visual Studio Code

-Launch Visutal Studio Code and open this repository in Code, and select `pytorch` conda enviroment Python interpreter (`Use Shift + CMD + P > Python: Select Interpreter`).
+Launch pre-installed Visual Studio Code and open this repository in Code, and select `pytorch` conda environment Python interpreter (`Use Shift + CMD + P > Python: Select Interpreter`).

 There are three options for debugging the current file `train_fsdp.py` in Code: